eniehack/pleroma-docker/README.md

 You can also use normal `docker-compose` commands to maintain your setup.<br>
 The only command that you cannot use is `docker-compose build` due to build caching.

+### Configuration

+All the pleroma options that you usually put into your `*.secret.exs` now go into `config.exs`.

+`.env` stores config values that need to be known at orchestration/build time.<br>
+Documentation for the possible values is inside of that file.

 ### Updates

 Run `./pleroma.sh build` again and start the updated image with `./pleroma.sh up`.